Creating a Jenkinsfile

 Jenkins slave nodes are the compute instances on which our job builds run safely.
 They may be attached with jenkins master via hardware or they may be connected through remote SSH connection.

-Simple Hello World Jenkinsfile
+Simple Hello World cloud-v-pipeline

-In Cloud-V, all the platforms are running Linux operating system, so the jenkinsfile should be written in bash.
-Following script is an example of how can we run a bash script in scripted pipeline Jenkinsfile.
+Following script is an example of how can we run a bash script in scripted cloud-v-pipeline

 node{